Obituary of Sylvester Clay

 In the future after the desecration of the 2020 COVID-19 Corona virus that keeps us apart'

-WE WILL CELEBRATE OUR LOVED ONE'S LIFE & LEGACY.To plant a tree in memory of Sylvester Clay, please visit Tribute Store
+WE WILL CELEBRATE OUR LOVED ONE'S LIFE & LEGACY.To send flowers to the family or plant a tree in memory of Sylvester Clay, please visit Tribute Store